mtarellanoc/Canvas_Attendance_Dashboard/README.md

 ![original file](csv_attendance.png)

 where each row is an attendance for a single student, on a single day.
-This means that by the end of the semester, there will be multiple rows with the same same student, recorded on different days.
+This means that by the end of the semester, there will be multiple rows with the same student, recorded on different days.

 ---